vinod120/masai-sprint-2/README.md

 # Anlog Clock Design

 1. This is an analog clock completely built using html, css,javascript
-2. Ii will show current local time.
+2. It will show current local time.